25+ Tearing Paper Activities: Turn Ripping into Play & Learning

 Contact Paper Collage

-Tearing paper to make a contact paper collage is one of my favorite toddler activities.
+Tearing paper to make a contact paper collage is one of my favorite art activities.
 It’s open-ended and process-oriented art, meaning you can visit this activity again and again.

-When your toddler is done, simply use a second sheet of contact paper to seal the collage.
+When your child is done, simply use a second sheet of contact paper to seal the collage.

 Glue Collage